MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Remote Desktop Window_

-1. Next, let's install R Studio on the Windows Machine and run a few examples.
+1. Next, let's install R and R Studio on the Windows Machine and run a few examples.
 First, open **Internet Explorer** on that machine and download the R install package from [R Website](http://www.r-project.org/).
 Click the [CRAN mirror](http://cran.r-project.org/mirrors.html) link from the Getting Started area, then select the nearest mirror to start your download of [R for Windows](http://cran.rstudio.com/bin/windows/base/R-3.0.2-win.exe).
 Please note that the download is from the internet to your VM in the cloud, you will notice that it is much faster than downloading files to your local machine.
 VMs sitting in Windows Azure typically gives you a much faster interconnect to the rest of the internet than any local machines could achieve.
 This could potentially speedup your research work.

 	![Download R](images/vm-windows-download-r.png)